Arch-cmyk/Data_Scraping/README.md

-# Data_Scraping
+## ```Data-Scraping```

-Data Scraping is also known as web scraping, it is the process of importing data from website to a spreadsheet or a local file on your PC.
-It's useful for PR purposes, advertising, scraped data can be many ways like to combine data from different websources into a single entity and reaching out to target audience based on the data acquired.
+Data scraping, also known as web scraping, is the process of importing information from a website into a spreadsheet or local file saved on your computer.
+It's one of the most efficient ways to get data from the web, and in some cases to channel that data to another website.

+You can read more about its applications [here](https://www.targetinternet.com/what-is-data-scraping-and-how-can-you-use-it/).